wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

-The Wazuh solution is composed of :ref:`three central components <components>` called the Wazuh server, the Wazuh indexer, the Wazuh dashboard, and a single component called the :ref:`Wazuh agent <installation_agents>`.
+The Wazuh solution is composed of :ref:`three central platform components <components>` called the Wazuh server, the Wazuh indexer, the Wazuh dashboard, and a single universal agent called the :ref:`Wazuh agent <installation_agents>`.

 For deploying Wazuh in your infrastructure, you can read the following sections of our documentation:

 - The :ref:`Wazuh quickstart <quickstart>` shows you how to install all the central components on the same host using the unattended installation script with an all-in-one deployment.
-- The :ref:`Installation guide <installation_guide>` section shows you how to install each component using the Unattended and Step-by-step installation methods.
+- The :ref:`Installation guide <installation_guide>` section shows you how to install each component using the Unattended or the Step-by-step installation methods.

 Wazuh Cloud